 - Regulations for buyouts or buy-sells, regulate what occurs when a member leaves

-- Choose to transfer his or her share, passes away, or become permanently disabled.
+- Choose to transfer his or her share, pass away, or become permanently disabled.

 - The method for accepting new members and releasing departing members